Sampling Plans#

 This section provides implementation for concepts related to sampling plans.
 Following topics are covered in this section:

-NOTE: You need to install smt which is a python-based surrogate modeling toolbox.
-It provides various surrogate modeling techniques, along with different sampling plans.
-Activate the environment you created in anaconda prompt and install smt using
+NOTE: You need to install pyDOE3 which is a python-based library for creating sampling plans.
+Open anaconda prompt and activate the environment you created for this class, and install pyDOE3 using

 Below block of code imports required packages: